georgdonner/jukebox/README.md

 # go to http://localhost:8000 and authorize your account

+# build the project
+yarn build

 # start the server
 yarn start

-# see the app live in action at http://localhost:8080 🎉
+# see the app live in action at http://localhost:8000 🎉
 ```